 Sorry if you’re one of the people that’s been waiting for your story to be put on the results page.
 Haven’t forgotten about you, I’ve been having a little issue with “jump” links not working within posts.
 I’ll get more up soon.

 Still taking on clients.
-More details on the consultations page.
+More details on the coaching page.

 1. Macro calculator